elbazhazem/elbazhazem.github.io/supervision.md

 ## 🎓 Graduate Project

 ### Master's Thesis
+**Title: Identifying Anomalous Network Traffic Through Clustering and Classification Methods: DoS Attacks as a Case Study**
+**By:** Belal Eiad Shehada
+**Supervised By:** Dr. Hazem El-baz
+**Institution:** Al-Aqsa University, Gaza, Palestine
+**Term:** under progress

+**Description:**
+The key challenge in detecting DoS attacks is distinguishing malicious traffic from legitimate traffic in real-time.
+Traditional security systems, such as firewalls or rule-based intrusion detection systems, struggle with detecting new or evolving DoS attack patterns.
+Thus, there is a need for more advanced techniques that can learn from network traffic data and identify unusual patterns indicative of an attack.

 **Title: [Improve Security over the Wireless Sensor Networks: Case Study – Smart Irrigation in the Agricultural Sector](https://github.com/elbazhazem/secure-wsn-agriculture)**
 **By:** Hassan Younis
 **Supervised By:** Dr. Zahir Haddad, Dr. Hazem El-baz